HRV in sport performance

 Loss of motivation

-Early stages of performance impairment are characterized by sympathetic domination of ANS at rest which is often referred to as an “overreaching state” or “short-term overtraining”, meaning that the disturbance of homeostasis was not high and/or long enough to provoke a chronic overtraining state and therefore the time needed for full recovery of all physiological systems typically encompasses a few days to several weeks.
+The early stages of performance impairment feature sympathetic domination of the ANS at rest.
+This condition is often called an “overreaching state” or “short-term overtraining.”
+This means that the disturbance of homeostasis was not high and long enough to provoke a chronic overtraining state.
+Therefore, the time needed to fully recover all physiological systems typically encompasses several days to weeks.

-The increased sympathetic tone is generally observed in sports where a higher intensity of exercise dominates.
-If the overreaching state (sympathetic autonomic tone domination) continues for a longer period, OTS and domination over of parasympathetic autonomic tone will develop.
-Parasympathetic OTS dominates in sports which are characterized by high training volume.
+Sports that require higher exercise intensity generally show increased sympathetic tone.
+If the overreaching state (sympathetic autonomic tone domination) continues for longer, OTS and domination of parasympathetic autonomic tone will develop.
+Parasympathetic OTS dominates in sports characterized by high training volume.

 LIMITATIONS, IMPROVEMENTS AND FUTURE PERSPECTIVES OF ANALYSIS OF HEART RATE VARIABILITY IN ATHLETES PERFORMANCE

-Analysis of heart rate variability in athletes performance has become a widely accepted method for non-invasive evaluation of ANS modulation during and after exercise.
-To overcome the aforementioned disadvantages, the signal of the recording must contain a minimum of 5 minutes of HRV fluctuation to get reliable results.
+Analysis of heart rate variability in athletes’ performance has become a widely accepted method for noninvasive evaluation of ANS modulation during and after exercise.
+To overcome the aforementioned disadvantages, the recording signal must contain a minimum of 5 minutes of HRV fluctuation to get reliable results.

 In the last 5 years, the number of devices and software programs/apps using HRV technology has increased exponentially.
 The current trend in software engineering is to make all wireless sensors for capturing and transmitting HRV data compatible with smartphones.
-Hardware and software engineers are continuously improving the accuracy of sensors that record and receive HRV signals (heart rate belts, wireless technologies, and protocols), as well as HRV analysis techniques (software, mathematical models).
+Hardware and software engineers are continuously improving the accuracy of sensors that record and receive HRV signals (heart rate belts, wireless technologies, and protocols) and HRV analysis techniques (software, mathematical models).
 This provides the trainer and athlete with quick and easy analysis of HRV data during and after a training workout (training load, recovery, and overtraining).

 THE GOAL OF MONITORING OF HRV IN ATHLETES PERFORMANCE

 HRV provides an excellent objective status of the autonomic nervous system.
 The primary goal is reducing injuries, decreasing overreaching, improving player health, increasing adaptation, and learning more about training.
-But the winning requires that talent is available and optimized in performance, not just uninjured.
+However, winning requires that talent is available and optimized in performance, not just uninjured.
 The essence of monitoring heart rate variability in athletes is to drive a routine and accountability process for winning.
 The data collected from HRV can guide athletes like a compass to a training program blueprint, but only if the commitment exists with everyone.
-Winning requires talent and preparation, and while only a few can be on top of the mountain, HRV can increase those odds if used properly.
+Winning requires talent and preparation, and while only a few can be on top of the mountain, HRV can increase those odds if appropriately used.

 MEASUREMENT PROTOCOL

 • RMSSD is the most commonly used and trusted metric.
 It is a clear marker of parasympathetic activity (recovery).
-RMSSD has been shown to be linked to performance changes, fatigue states, overreaching and overtraining.
-The return of RMSSD to baseline after exercise has been related to the clearance of plasma catecholamine, lactate, and other metabolic byproducts in addition to the restoration of fluid balance and body temperature.
-Therefore, RMSSD is considered a global marker of homeostasis that reflects various facets of recovery and may explain why planning intense training when HRV is at or above baseline may be useful for improving endurance performance.
+RMSSD is linked to performance changes, fatigue states, overreaching, and overtraining.
+The return of RMSSD to baseline after exercise has been related to the clearance of plasma catecholamine, lactate, and other metabolic byproducts, in addition to restoring fluid balance and body temperature.

-• Duration: 60 seconds to 2 minutes in the morning is the ideal measurement protocol in terms of reliability and practical applicability in team settings.
+• Duration: 60 seconds to 2 minutes in the morning is the ideal measurement protocol for reliability and practical applicability in team settings.
 Night measurements are also a valid method.

-• Frequency: at least three days per week are required to establish a valid baseline.
-More measurements can be beneficial, up to 5 ideally.
-If compliance is an issue, give priority to the three days in the middle of the week, far from matches to avoid residual fatigue.
+• Frequency: To establish a valid baseline, at least three days per week are required.
+More measurements can be beneficial, up to five ideally.
+If compliance is an issue, prioritize the three days in the middle of the week, far from matches, to avoid residual fatigue.

-Data analysis: baseline HRV and the coefficient of variation (CV) are the most important parameters to look at.
+Data analysis: The most important parameters to examine are baseline HRV and the coefficient of variation (CV).

-• HRV baseline: computed as the average HRV over a week (or using 3-5 days if daily measurements are difficult to obtain).
-It should be analyzed with respect to an athlete’s normal values.
-Normal values are a statistical way to represent historical data collected in the previous 30 to 60 days, which should give us insights on where we expect HRV baseline to be, provided no significant stressors are present.
-In case of such significant stressors or issues in responding to training or lifestyle stressors, the baseline will deviate from the expected normal values.
+• HRV baseline: computed as the average HRV over a week (or 3-5 days if daily measurements are challenging to obtain).
+An athlete’s average values should be analyzed.
+Typical values are a statistical way to represent historical data collected in the previous 30 to 60 days.
+This should give us insights into where we expect the HRV baseline to be, provided no significant stressors are present.
+In case of such significant stressors or issues in responding to training or lifestyle stressors, the baseline will deviate from the expected typical values.

-• Athletes showing a reduced HRV and increased CV most likely are struggling with the load and might benefit from reduced load or other recovery strategies (sleep, diet, yoga or other ways to reduce non-training related stress for example).
+• Athletes showing a reduced HRV and increased CV most likely struggle with the load and might benefit from reduced load or other recovery strategies (sleep, diet, yoga, or different ways to minimize non-training-related stress, for example).

-• Athletes showing a stable or increasing HRV are most likely coping well with the increased load.
+• Athletes showing a stable or increasing HRV are likely coping well with the increased load.

-• Athletes showing a reduced CV are most likely coping well with the increased load unless their baseline HRV is reducing or going below normal.
+• Athletes showing a reduced CV likely cope well with the increased load unless their baseline HRV reduces or goes below average.
 In this case, the reduced CV might highlight an inability to respond to training.

-During the season: the same patterns can be used throughout the season to understand individual responses to changes in training load.
-HRV should be used as a continuous feedback loop more than as a value to optimize towards a certain value.
-Staff working with athletes and physiological measures should give priority to baseline and CV changes in order to determine individual responses and adaptations.
+The same patterns throughout the session can help you understand individual responses to changes in training load.
+Use HRV as a continuous feedback loop rather than a target to optimize toward a specific value.
+Staff working with athletes and physiological measures should prioritize baseline and CV changes to determine individual responses and adaptations.

 HRV ADDITIONAL INFORMATION AND PRACTICAL RECOMMENDATION